Jensen MotorSport

-Jensen MotorSport is an auto racing team that competes in the Firestone Indy Lights series.
-It formerly competed in the Champ Car Atlantic Championship, the Formula BMW Americas Championship, and fielded a car for one Champ Car World Series race.
+Jensen MotorSport is an auto racing team that competes in the Formula Regional Americas Championship.
+It formerly competed in the Firestone Indy Lights series, Champ Car Atlantic Championship, the Formula BMW Americas Championship, and fielded a car for one Champ Car World Series race.
 It is owned by former Atlantics competitor Eric Jensen.

 Early years

 The team ran in Indy Lights and Atlantic competition in the late 1990s with Eric Jensen driving with sponsorship from Columbia TriStar Films, Colgate-Palmolive, Sony PlayStation, Miller Brewing, and Starwood Hotels (Westin & Sheraton brands).
 In 1999, Eric Jensen formed Jensen MotorSport, Inc. and since 2003, the team has trained and operated race cars for more than 100 professional race car drivers.
 Jensen MotorSport also provides marketing services to corporate partners and hosts events at professional races worldwide.